Photo gallery

 Our new stock is growing!
 New stock will be available 1st September 2025.About this product

-Acer x freemanii Armstrong is a hybrid of Canadian Maple which has been produced using a cross of Acer rubrum (Red Maple) and Acer saccharinum (Silver Maple).
-This small to medium tree has lobed leaves, which are bright green with a silver underside and generally characteristic in shape and look of the Canadian Maple species.
+Acer x freemanii Armstrong is a hybrid of Canadian Maple, produced by crossing Acer rubrum (Red Maple) and Acer saccharinum (Silver Maple).
+This small to medium tree has lobed leaves that are bright green with a silver underside and generally characteristic of the Canadian maple species in shape and look.
 The autumn colour is derived from the Acer saccharinum parentage, producing an attractive display of orange and yellow.

-Generally this sturdy Canadian Maple will tolerate a wide range of soil conditions, with the exception being excessively dry or alkaline soils.
+This sturdy Canadian Maple generally tolerates a wide range of soil conditions, with the exception of excessively dry or alkaline soils.

 Mature height: 7-12m